dentiny/duckdb-distributed-execution/docs/NEXT_README.md

-# Motherduck
+# Duckherder

 This repository is based on https://github.com/duckdb/extension-template, check it out if you want to build and ship your own DuckDB extension.

 ---

-This extension, Motherduck, allow you to ... <extension_goal>.
+This extension, Duckherder, allow you to ... <extension_goal>.

 ## Building